-The Company's Sexual Health Division includes a drug candidate, TADFINTM, for the treatment of benign prostatic hyperplasia (BPH) and a commercial product, the FC2 Female Condom/FC2 Internal Condom® (FC2), an FDA-approved product for the dual protection against unplanned pregnancy and the transmission of sexually transmitted infections.
+The Company's Sexual Health Division includes a drug candidate, TADFINTM, for the treatment of benign prostatic hyperplasia (BPH) and a commercial product, the FC2 Female Condom/FC2 Internal Condom® (FC2), an FDA-approved product for the dual protection against unplanned pregnancy and the transmission of sexually transmitted infections

 TADFINTM (tadalafil 5mg and finasteride 5mg combination capsule) is being developed to treat urinary tract symptoms caused by BPH.
 Tadalafil (CIALIS®) is currently approved for treatment of BPH and erectile dysfunction and finasteride is currently approved for treatment of BPH (finasteride 5mg PROSCAR®) and male pattern hair loss (finasteride 1mg PROPECIA®).
 The co-administration of tadalafil and finasteride has been shown to be more effective for the treatment of BPH than finasteride alone.
 The Company had a successful pre-New Drug Application (NDA) meeting with the FDA and submitted the NDA for TADFINTM in February 2021.
-If approved, TADFINTM is expected to be marketed and distributed by telemedicine (telemedicine being the remote diagnosis and treatment of patients by means of telecommunications technology) and telepharmacy groups.
+An NDA was filed by the FDA in April 2021 with a PDUFA date in December 2021.
+If approved, TADFINTM is expected to be marketed and distributed by telemedicine telemedicine being the remote diagnosis and treatment of patients by means of telecommunications technology) and telepharmacy channels.
 The Company's Sexual Health Business segment will include future revenues for TADFINTM, if approved.
 Costs associated with the development of TADFINTM are currently included in our Research and Development segment.